Aug 11, 2023

 Q: What types of stocks pay dividends?

-A: Mature, profitable, and financially stable companies with excess cash are likely to pay dividends.
-Established companies with essential products or wide competitive moats are ideal dividend payers.
+A: Mature, profitable, and financially stable companies with excess cash will likely pay dividends.
+Established companies with essential products or wide-competitive moats are ideal dividend payers.

 Q: How do I pick the best dividend stocks?